njoshi-23/njoshi-23/README.md

 Having completed my undergraduate and graduate studies in mechanical engineering, I have strong technical skills in engineering and statistics.

 As an engineering major I am interested in computer aided designing and manufacturing processes.
 As such I have completed a large amount of relevant coursework, worked on numerous different projects related to design and finite element analysis.
+Below you will find some insight into some of my past projects in my engineering journey.

 👩‍💻 I'm currently looking for full time entry-level opportunities